// Remove Clearing button

 Teaching methods

-Most of your course will be delivered through lectures and seminars.
+Most of your course will be delivered through lectures, seminars and workshops.

-Seminars form a more important part of your education in later stages, and helps build our learning community, where you'll debate with peers and refine your ideas.
+Seminars form a more important part of your education in later stages, and help build our learning community, where you'll debate with peers and refine your ideas.

 Assessment methods